Credit cards and loans can help you manage both long-term debts and short-term finances. However, it can take time to pick the right one for you.

 Credit cards can have higher interest on borrowing compared to loans.
 Sometimes, the interest can increase to unaffordable levels, meaning you won’t be able to make your repayments or could pay back significantly more than needed.

 Credit card companies have fees for things like going over your credit limit or balance transfers.
-Read the T&Cs of your credit card to avoid getting charged unnecessary fees.
+Read the terms and conditions of your credit card agreement to avoid getting charged unnecessary fees.

 Most credit card providers charge you for withdrawing money.
 If you can, taking out cash using a different method may be a cheaper option.